These Sourdough Banana Nut Butter Muffins are really easy to make. A little fermenting, a little mixing and a little baking are all it takes.

 - 3 Tablespoons Sliced Almonds Or Peanuts

 In a medium size ceramic or glass bowl mix the flour, water and sourdough starter into a thick batter.
-Cover this mixture and let it ferment at room temperature until it has at least doubled.
+Cover this mixture and let it ferment overnight at room temperature or until it has at least doubled.

 Preheat oven to 350°.